Manevolent/jp2p/README.md

 # Java P2P
-This project aims to provide a P2P network protocol stack and API, implemented in pure Java for applications that want to utilize decentralized communications for purposes such as IM, signaling, low-latency media streams, server-free frameworks, and more.
+This project aims to provide a thread-safe P2P network protocol stack and API, implemented in pure Java for applications that want to utilize decentralized communications for purposes such as IM, signaling, low-latency media streams, server-free frameworks, and more.
 It comes bundled with barchart's UDT, along with a very basic low-latency UDP-based reliability protocol.
 Wrapping your communications with SSL is also supported.
 JP2P is designed to provide you with a layered network architecture, so you can easily stack protocols on top of eachother with only a few lines of code.

 ### Protocol implementations